-In my experience from bearing witness in the heartland to this significant change, there is no single reason, but a confluence of numerous trends, small and large, that eventually converged to flip the state.
-Let’s look at some of the most important terms in the political equation for Missouri.
+From my observations while bearing witness in the heartland to this significant change, there is no single reason.
+Instead, there were a confluence of numerous trends, small and large, that eventually converged to flip the state.

 The two largest metropolitan areas of the state, which are predominantly Democrat, are no longer growing but are actually bleeding population.
-The City of St. Louis has fallen to a population of now under 300,000 when at one time it was approaching a million as the eighth largest city in the country.
+The City of St. Louis has fallen to a population of now under 300,000 when at one time the 4th largest city in the country but has now fallen to the 65th.
 The total population of the surrounding counties in Missouri which comprise the St. Louis metropolitan statistical area have grown little when urban flight and suburban sprawl is subtracted.
 Urban trends in the quality of life, crime rate, job opportunities and public education have become so concerning that many poor and affluent families alike have fled the city for the safer county or left the state all together.
-Likewise, young professionals, and recent college grads are leaving for better opportunities elsewhere in more progressive states with diverse cities that do not have as much negative history as St. Louis does with racial segregation, income equality, and public welfare.
+Likewise, young professionals, and recent college grads are leaving for better opportunities elsewhere in more progressive states with diverse cities that do not have as much negative history as St. Louis does with structural racism, income equality, and public welfare.

-However, the rural areas of the state are growing and they are nearly all conservative.
+However, the rural areas of the state are growing, and they are nearly all conservative.
 Inexpensive country living is made possible in the state where many counties have poor or non-existent zoning and building codes.
 In rural Missouri, voting Republican is largely about culture, heritage, and values, as if it was a religious obligation.
 Many rural folks vote their values based on family tradition, small unobtrusive government and low taxes even when it hurts them the most.
 This is even more so ironic given the poverty rates and dependency on government aid of rural Missourians can be equal to or greater than of urban areas.
-Some vote Republican not because they are conservatives but have a dismal perception of so-called big city liberal Democrats.
+Others vote Republican not because they are conservatives, but because they have such a dismal view of so-called big-city liberal Democrats.

 Yet, life in rural conservative areas that vote Republican is tough and fragile for many low-income families.
 Rural counties often have higher rates of unemployment, poverty, broken families, young unwed mothers, substance abuse, chronic illnesses, and mortality rates than in the state’s urban centers.
-Good union-wage jobs with upward mobility supporting vibrant farm or hill small towns disappeared long ago, leaving a whole generation feeling hopeless and abandoned.
+Good union-wage jobs that helped to support vibrant farm or hill country small towns disappeared long ago, leaving a whole generation feeling hopeless and abandoned.
 Understandably, they often seek someone to blame, which conservative politicos, populist demagogues and their beloved media propagandists eagerly feed up.

 Net inflows and migration into the state, that might have increased Democrat-leaning voters, is dismal.
 There are fewer transfers of well-educated professionals into the state compared to previous decades.
-St. Louis was once a major Fortune 100 business center with a disproportionate share of headquarters like Monsanto, Anheuser-Busch, Ralston Purina, McDonnell Douglas, and Southwestern Bell that would become AT&T. Unfortunately, due to a largely insular business culture unfriendly to outsiders, these companies became easy prey for merger and acquisition activity by firms more innovative and open to newcomers with new ideas.
+St. Louis was once a major Fortune 100 business center with a disproportionate share of headquarters like Monsanto, Anheuser-Busch, Ralston Purina, McDonnell Douglas, and Southwestern Bell that would become AT&T. These companies would often promote and move their best and brightest into the region.
+Unfortunately, due to an insular business culture unfriendly to outsiders, these companies became easy prey for merger and acquisition activity by firms more innovative and open to newcomers with new ideas.
 For many industries, St. Louis has now become is a branch office town serving regional or national business executives who are located in Chicago, Dallas, or Minneapolis.
 As a result, St. Louis is more often compared to if not eclipsed by Cincinnati, Nashville, and Indianapolis, all who compete for Midwest business, relocations, college grads, investments, conferences, and prestige.

 The reputation of the state for key measurements of quality of life has been falling for some time.
-The state government is notoriously cheap in investing in those things that improve the quality of life of its residents or make it attractive to grow a business, other than low taxes which has a hidden cost when attracting talent or investment into the state.
-We have exceedingly low expectations in most metrics that we still are challenged to live up to.
-The state has often led the nation in murder rates, unsafe roads and bridges, underpaid state workers. meth labs, puppy mills, CAFOs, highway billboards, coal energy sources, police stop forfeitures, underfunding of schools, uninsured rates, unvaccinated rates, and the list goes on and on.
-These are not attributes that attract or encourage progressives to call Missouri home.
+The state government is notoriously cheap in investing in those things that improve the quality of life of its residents or make it attractive to grow a business.
+That is, other than low taxes which has a hidden cost when attracting talent or investment into the state.
+We have become comfortable with low expectations in most metrics that we still are challenged to live up to.
+The state has often led the nation in murder rates, unsafe roads and bridges, underpaid state workers. meth labs, puppy mills, CAFOs, highway billboards, coal energy power, police stop forfeitures, underfunding of schools, uninsured rates, unvaccinated rates, and the list goes on and on.
+These are not attributes that attract or encourage progressives to call Missouri home or remain during retirement.

 The role of religion in both urban and rural areas also has had an effect on voters.
-The large Catholic base of St. Louis is led by a conservative sect that would not give communion to most recent or current Democrat presidents.
+The large Catholic base of St. Louis, once known as Rome of the west, is led by a conservative sect that would not give communion to most recent or current Democrat presidents.
 The rural areas are dominated by evangelical churches who wrap themselves around the cross and flag as if both belonged only to them.
 Similar to much of the South, white evangelicals account for over 35% of the total vote in Missouri and where over 80% of these voted Republican for Trump.

 The actions and reputations of many elected national representatives from Missouri are embarrassing, from disgraced adulterous former Governor Eric Greitens to insurrectionist fist-waving Senator Josh Hawley.
 Our ex-Governor, reported to have had an abusive affair with his hairdresser who he was accused of blackmailing, acts as if state politics is so broken and the electorate so polarized that he can run for US Senate as a true conservative.
 He is right at home with the gun-toting Mark McCloskey, another Republican candidate for senate, who along with his wife threatened peaceful Black Lives Matter protestors as they marched past their mansion.
 Our junior senator Josh Hawley, when he is not fist waving in support of an insurrection and objecting to election results, believes that we are making men too feminist and that our boys just need to man and gun up.
 State Attorney General Eric Schmitt, who should be protecting residents when not posturing to be our next US Senator, spends most of his time suing municipal governments, public health commissions, and school boards that have tried to keep us safe with mask mandates, business restrictions, and vaccine mandates.

 The state Democrat party is so splintered into tribes with poor farm team development of new candidates who can win the hearts of all Democrats, much less reach across to moderate Republicans.
 Many counties across the state have only Republican elected officials who run without opposition.
+Almost 50% of the races on the November 2020 election ballots had only one candidate.
 Recently, the Democrat leadership of cities and counties like St. Louis seems to be always in turmoil, fighting amongst themselves, demonstrating to others they can’t lead or govern when in power.

 Our once-widely respected elder Democrat statesmen/women like Gephardt, Nixon, Carnahan and McCaskill who garnered substantial rural conservative votes, are long gone.
 Republican leaders of the state, like Danforth, Bond, and Ashcroft, were moderates who also attracted swing voters in the center.
 Now the perception and reputation of Democrats across most of Missouri is incorrectly that of radicals, despite conservatives now being a party of extremists inciting violence to overthrow election results.
+The state had its share of insurrectionists and rioters in Washington DC on January 6th.
 It’s a narrative constructed and perpetuated by the Republicans since Democrats appear largely inept at marketing, messaging, and branding their own identity.

 On the other hand, Republicans are generally a monolithic voting block whether in urban or rural areas.
 They run the party and their campaigns as if a well-oiled take-no-prisoners corporate business that apologizes for nothing and for no one, even misbehaving governors and elitist Ivy League educated senators claiming to be populists.
 Republican candidates in general are better recruited, prepared, coached, financed, and packaged up regardless of their policies and qualifications, or lack of either.
 Their supporters seem to always to turn out, especially if fed a red-meat issue like guns, abortion, or critical race theory that led them to believe their way of life is under attack by a crazed mob of liberals.